 As the coronavirus (COVID-19) continues to spread, many nonprofit organizations are canceling events that were going to give them the opportunity to interact with donors in person.
 That kind of connection is incredibly valuable, but what happens if you can’t have face-to-face interactions for the foreseeable future?

+When it comes to fundraising, how to connect with your donors requires more creativity now that in person meetings aren’t possible.
 If you’ve canceled an event or are trying to find ways to stay on top of your donors’ minds during this time, check out the following steps for how to connect with them without meeting in person.
-Make sure you scroll down to the bottom of this post to see additional resources.

 1. Update Your Email Strategy To Reflect The Times